Licensed Mental Health Counselor, LMHC

 Leon’s approach is grounded in using Cognitive Behavioral Therapy (CBT) to challenge clients’ unhealthy behaviors, feelings, and thoughts.
 For clients with OCD, he utilizes Exposure and Response Prevention, a type of CBT to help clients face their fears in a systematic, gradual manner.
 He also draws upon Existential Therapy to support clients as they contemplate life meaning and explore feelings of doubt or despair.

 Supportive and thoughtful, Leon is dedicated to building a safe space for individuals to openly share their concerns and work toward practical goals.
-His practice is located conveniently by the 23rd St. subway station.
+His practice is conveniently located near Penn Station and the 33rd Street subway station.

 Obsessive Compulsive Disorder (OCD) – Reducing unwanted intrusive thoughts and rituals by gradually building comfort and confidence facing difficult fears, thoughts, and emotions